litmuschaos/litmus/monitoring/utils/sample-application-under-test/percona/README.md

     ```
     kubectl -n litmus apply -f ../../../utils/metrics-exporters/litmus-metrics/chaos-exporter/
+    kubectl -n litmus apply -f ../../../utils/metrics-exporters/mysqld-exporter/
     ```

-- (if not using PMM) Apply the grafana manifests after deploying prometheus for all metrics.
+- Apply the grafana manifests after deploying prometheus for all metrics.

   ```
   kubectl -n monitoring apply -f ../../../utils/grafana/
   ```

-- (if not using PMM) You may access the grafana dashboard via the LoadBalancer (or NodePort) service IP or via a port-forward operation on localhost
+- You may access the grafana dashboard via the LoadBalancer (or NodePort) service IP or via a port-forward operation on localhost

   View the services running in the monitoring namespace
   ```